 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

-This bias can lead us to make poor decisions because it distorts the reality from which we draw evidence.
-Under experimental conditions, decision-makers have a tendency to actively seek information and assign greater value to evidence confirming their existing beliefs rather than entertaining new ones.
-This can be considered a form of bias in evidence collection.
-Conclusions we draw from biased evidence are more likely to be false than those we draw from objective evidence.
-This is because they are farther from reality.
+Confirmation bias can lead to poor decision-making as it distorts the reality from which we draw evidence.
+When observed under experimental conditions, assigned decision-makers have a tendency to actively seek and assign greater value to information that confirms their existing beliefs rather than evidence that entertains new ideas.

 Why it happens